skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 * Chronicler Norvus

 Dwarven King Thul Marblade returned from Mt.
-Fiore and came again to Ellas Morad, leader of the mountain Elves.
+Fiore and came again to Ellas Morad, leader of the mountain elves.
 This time asked for leave to dig deep into the mountain and bring forth its treasure.
 He promised to pay half of all that was mined in tribute.

-But Morad forbade him saying, "Not if you were to surrender every gem brought fourth to the light would I give you permission to do this, for we Elves care not for gold or silver or for gems, but love only our homeland.
+But Morad forbade him saying, "Not if you were to surrender every gem brought fourth to the light would I give you permission to do this, for we elves care not for gold or silver or for gems, but love only our homeland.
 Our desire is not for wealth, but to live in a land unspoiled."

 Marblade became enraged, saying, "We offer to do all of the work, and in return you will receive half of the profit.
-Never has a Dwarf made such a generous offer!
-You find yourself atop a mountain of gold, and your only thought is to use it as a garden, and will not let the Dwarves even peer inside of it!
-It is unjust that the greatest of all mountains should be in the hands of Elves, and not the Dwarves.
-If we had the greatest of all woods in the world, surely we would share it with the Elves, who love such things best.
+Never has a dwarf made such a generous offer!
+You find yourself atop a mountain of gold, and your only thought is to use it as a garden, and will not let the dwarves even peer inside of it!
+It is unjust that the greatest of all mountains should be in the hands of elves, and not the dwarves.
+If we had the greatest of all woods in the world, surely we would share it with the elves, who love such things best.
 Therefore give us now leave to mine the mountain."

 Morad was unmoved, and did not see his peril.
 For he replied, "Nay!